Hospice Care -

 Reimbursement for services may come from Medicare, Medicaid or private insurance carriers.
 We work closely with clients in determining availablity of coverage.
 If no coverage is available, we will work with you in developing an acceptable payment plan.

-Licensed by the State of Michigan and certified by Medicare, Marquette General Home Health and Hospice provides the gold standard in home care.
+Licensed by the State of Michigan and certified by Medicare, UP Health System Home Care and Hospice provides the gold standard in home care.

-Marquette General Home Health and Hospice does not discriminate on the basis of race, color, national origin, handicap, gender or age.
+UP Health System - Marquette Home Care and Hospice does not discriminate on the basis of race, color, national origin, handicap, gender or age.

 As time passes, what can we expect?